jons/life/README.md

 >that followed on it was just as interesting as the basic fact that this set of rules did exist, fairly simple,
 >and have these astonishing properties.

-after several years of searching, and thinking on the design presented here, i must now disagree: i think this is _quite_ interesting. and! i think that others with more math/compsci sophistication than i have (which is not much!), and who see the door that this opens and what is behind it, are _sure_ to improve upon it.
+after several years of researching variations, and thinking on the design presented here, i must now disagree: i think this family of state machines is still _quite_ interesting. here is why.

-here is why.
+in _splife_, when each cell is processed, the rules for whether that cell lives or dies are expressed as a program that is systematically derived from the state of the other nearby grid cells. thus each cell's future is determined by its "neighborhood" during that iteration, and the rules will be different on the next iteration.

-in _splife_, as each cell is processed, the rules are expressed as a program stored in the grid itself, relative to the position of that cell. the current state of the world, relative to the cell, and the rules for that cell, are one and the same.
+most initial machine states die (hypothetically). but those that live, perhaps even grow, are self-editing programs.

 ## Machine Description